List of 2.5 Dimensional Seduction chapters

 2.5 Dimensional Seduction is a Japanese manga series written and illustrated by Yu Hashimoto.
-It began serialization on Shueisha's Shōnen Jump+ manga website on June 15, 2019.
-As of October 2025, the series' individual chapters have been collected into twenty-four tankōbon volumes.
+It was serialized on Shueisha's Shōnen Jump+ manga website from June 15, 2019, to December 20, 2025.
+Shueisha collected its chapters in twenty-five tankōbon volumes, released from October 4, 2019, to February 4, 2026.

 In June 2021, Seven Seas Entertainment announced that they licensed the series for English publication under their Ghost Ship imprint.